 - Set the timer to 25 minutes.

-- Work with focus on the chosen task (do not get distracted; briefly note any disturbing thoughts).
+- Work with focus on the chosen task (do not get distracted; briefly note any distracting thoughts).

-- When the timer rings, mark the spot where you are working – for example, with an X or a tomato.
+- When the timer rings, mark the spot you have reached – for example, with an X or a tomato.

-- Five minutes break: relax, switch off, do some light physical exercises – then repeat the pomodoro three more times.
+- Five minutes break: relax, switch off, do some light physical exercise – then repeat the pomodoro three more times.

 - After four pomodori (= 2 hours), take a long break of 15 to 30 minutes.
-Now allow thoughts that have nothing to do with your work; ideally, leave your workspace.
+You can now allow thoughts that have nothing to do with your work; ideally, leave your workspace.

 Literature: Cirillo, Francesco (n.d.): The Pomodoro Technique. http://pomodorotechnique.com (28.09.21)